 Guido van der Werve was born in Papendrecht, the Netherlands in 1977 and currently lives and works in Finland, Amsterdam, and Berlin.
 Van der Werve pursued studies in industrial design, archaeology, music composition, and Russian language and literature at several universities in the Netherlands before beginning to create his first video documented performances around 2000.
 Since that time he has created a variety of works, including films, videos, and artist’s books in chronological order from two to fifteen.

 Recent showings of his work include solo exhibitions at the Museum of Modern Art, New York; the High Line, New York; the Giuliani Foundation, Rome; and de Hallen Haarlem in the Netherlands.
 Van der Werve’s most recent film, nummer veertien, home, won the 2013 Golden Calf award in Amsterdam for Best Short Film.
-The film was recently presented at the Stedelijk Museum, Amsterdam, and it will be the focus of a solo show at the Wiener Secession in November 2013.
-Van der Werve is participating in the upcoming Performa 13 festival, New York with his 4th Annual Running to Rachmaninoff Run performance; 2015 will be the sixth time this event takes place.
+The performance of his Requiem, home, written for this film, has been performed internationally several times, including in such cities as New York, Moscow, Rome, and New York.
+Each year van der Werve participates in the Performa festival with his Annual Running to Rachmaninoff Run performance; 2015 will be the sixth time this event takes place.